viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Access the platform gateways.rst

    final QueryResponse<MyQueryResult> res = retrieve(query, context);

-TODO: document the different ways to send commands and events from handlers, listeners and query services
+TODO: document the different ways to send commands and events from handlers, listeners and query handlers